 |Wilbur has also been nominated as a professor in the school of magic|

 Graphically the game looks amazing.
-The backgrounds are again pre-rendered, but they all have quite a bit of added depth in them thanks to parallax scrolling and other trickery, which make the scenes really pop.
-As far appearances go, TBoUT2 is among the best looking adventure games in recent years, though the character modeling does leave a bit room for improvement.
+The backgrounds are again pre-rendered, but they all have quite a bit of added depth in them thanks to parallax scrolling and other trickery, which makes the scenes really pop.
+As far appearances go, TBoUT2 is among the best looking adventure games in recent years, though the character modelling does leave a bit room for improvement.

 The music is mostly okay, but nothing really spectacular.
 The voice acting ranges from good to mediocre.
 Some of the dialogue is pretty clunky, so this is one aspect that does ruin the game for me in part.
 The actors try to do their best with some of the lines, but in the end, there's quite a bit material in it, that just isn't funny.
 And the more dramatic beats of the story just don't mesh in well and the end result feels a bit messy.